What is CLV in ecommerce?

 Calculating CLV based on net profit ultimately gives you the actual profit a customer is contributing to your store.
 This takes into account customer service costs, cost of returns, acquisition costs, cost of markeitng tools etc. The issue with this is that it can be highly complex to calculate this on an individual basis, especially if you want the figures to constantly be up to date.
 Gross margin CLV will still give you great insight into the true profitability of your customers to date.

 Predictive CLV algorithms try to obtain a more accurate value of CLV through predicting the total value a customer will eventually give to your store over their entire lifetime.
-This is summed up so nicely by Vladimir Dimitroff that I will quote his defintion here:

 "CLV is always the NPV (net present value) of the sum of all future revenues from a customer, minus all costs associated with that customer."